Windows Display Driver Model: WDDM 2.0

 Windows 10 includes WDDM 2.0, which is designed to dramatically reduce workload on the kernel-mode driver for GPUs that support virtual memory addressing, to allow multithreading parallelism in the user-mode driver and result in lower CPU utilization.
 Windows 10 also includes DXGI 1.4.

 Direct3D 12 API, announced at Build 2014, requires WDDM 2.0.
 The new API will do away with automatic resource-management and pipeline-management tasks and allow developers to take full low-level control of adapter memory and rendering states.

 The display driver model from Windows 8.1 and Windows Phone have converged into a unified model for Windows 10.

-A new memory model is implemented that gives each GPU a per-process virtual address space.
+A new memory model is implemented that gives each GPU a per-process virtual address space, this enabled GPU virtual memory in WDDM 2.0.
 Direct addressing of video memory is still supported by WDDMv2 for graphics hardware that requires it, but that is considered a legacy case.
 IHVs are expected to develop new hardware that supports virtual addressing.
 Significant changes have been made to the DDI to enable this new memory model.